AI Policy Guide

 Alphabet Soup

-AI, ML, and ANNs: the difference between these terms can seem fuzzy and confusing.
+The difference between the terms artificial intelligence (AI), machine learning (ML), and artificial neural networks (ANNs) can seem fuzzy and confusing.
 It is often helpful to think hierarchically.
-At the top is artificial intelligence (AI), which is the overriding goal of all of these technologies.
-Next is machine learning (ML), the general-purpose technology used to achieve this goal of AI.
+At the top is AI, which is the overriding goal of all of these technologies.
+Next is ML, the general-purpose technology used to achieve this goal of AI.
 Beneath ML is supervised, reinforcement, and unsupervised learning, all of which are distinguished by their strategies for achieving intelligent outcomes.
-Beneath these, you can find more specify models.
+Beneath these, one can find more specific models.
 Deep learning can be thought of as a subcategory of any of the previous three approaches to machine learning.
 Reinforcement learning can use deep learning, as can supervised learning.
-Deep learning is distinguished not by its approach, but by its tools, specifically its use of large artificial neural networks, or ANNs.
-As machine learning and deep learning have become exceedingly popular in artificial intelligence, these terms have become increasingly interchangeable in casual use.
+Deep learning is distinguished not by its approach, but by its tools—specifically, its use of ANNs.
+As ML and deep learning have become exceedingly popular in AI, these terms have become increasingly interchangeable in casual use.
 Most people mix these terms, and few—especially in policy settings—will bat an eye at the inevitable confusion.

-An overview of model bias, explainability, and the difficulties of auditing AI.
+The key challenges of algorithms are model bias, explainability, and auditing of AI.

 Model Bias